 TMStats is a medal tracker that shows overview of all Trackmania medals an user achieved.
-The website allows user to share campaign or daily maps medals with anyone.
+The website allows user to share campaign, weekly, or daily maps medals with anyone.

 Project focuses on multiple aspects and features:

 As of right now, project has no business model and is fully free and open-sourced.
-Project generates expenses, and business model might be added in the future.
+Project generates expenses, and business model may be added in the future.

 TMStats uses multiple frontend and backend technologies with focus of simplifying the development.
 Main focus of tech stack in this project is to make development fast and fun, instead of making it scalable and reliable.